The-Bin-Project/thebinproject.org/README.md

 ## The Technology 🖥️
 ### Classification Model
 Our team is currently focused on data collation and labeling to improve our machine learning model's accuracy.
-We have chosen the YOLO v7 model for its efficiency in real-time object detection.
+We have chosen the GPT Vision API model for its efficiency in real-time object detection.
 Our efforts are centered on training this model to recognize various food items, thereby increasing its specificity in waste classification.

 #### Technologies Used:
-- YOLO v7
 - ReactJS
 - MongoDB
 - Flask